github/docs/content/apps/publishing-apps-to-github-marketplace/creating-apps-for-github-marketplace/security-best-practices-for-apps-on-github-marketplace.md

 ---
-title: Security best practices for apps
+title: Security best practices for apps on GitHub Marketplace
 intro: 'Guidelines for preparing a secure app to share on {% data variables.product.prodname_marketplace %}.'
 redirect_from:
   - /apps/marketplace/getting-started/security-review-process